Best Loans for Bad Credit in July 2026

 - Cosigners/co-borrowers

-OneMain Financial isn’t very transparent about its personal loan eligibility requirements, but it has no minimum credit score requirements.
+OneMain Financial isn’t transparent about its personal loan eligibility requirements, but it has no minimum credit score requirements.
 Before closing on a loan, you must provide:

 - Government-issued identification (such as a driver’s license or passport)